boiding/book/src/brain/sphere.md

 end
 ```

 Note that this function is dependent on a `radius` parameter.
 A radius of approximatly `1.414` is the entire world.
-So pick something that trikes your fancy.
+So pick something that strikes your fancy.

 With this `sphere` function we can change the process function to